Hot Flies Specials

 The Shoshone River is an overlooked jewel offering lots of fine fishing opportunities.
 The North Fork, South Fork, and Lower Shoshone provide anglers with miles of river to wade or float for wild rainbow, brown and cutthroat trout.

 The North Fork is a freestone river that originates high in the Absaroka Mountains on the East side of Yellowstone National Park.
-This river is noted for its outstanding Yellowstone cutthroat, rainbow and cutt-bow fishery.
-The North Fork is open from Buffalo Bill State Park all the way to Yellowstone's East Gate.
+This river is noted as an outstanding Yellowstone cutthroat, rainbow and cutt-bow fishery.

 The South Fork is a freestone river that flows into Buffalo Bill Reservoir from the SW.
 Most of the river is private water with limited angler access until the Shoshone Forest Boundary near Valley.

-Browns, cutthroat and brook trout are the objects of desire.
+Browns, cutthroat and rainbows are the objects of desire.

-The lower Shoshone is an overlooked jewel in the fly fishing community.
+The Lower Shoshone is an overlooked jewel in the fly fishing community.
 Offering ample fishing access and eager trout the river is must for the fly fishing enthusiast.
-This is one of the only rivers in the Rocky mountains you can fish year around due to the influence of the hot springs trickling in above town but here's the real kicker...We fish dry flies 12 months out of the year, when the conditions are right!.
+This is one of the only rivers in the Rocky mountains you can fish year around due to the influence of the hot springs trickling in above town but here's the real kicker...You can fish dry flies 12 months out of the year, when the conditions are right!.